alltom/obsidian-plugin-template/PROJECT_INIT.md

 7. **Author Email** - For the package.json author field
 8. **Local Obsidian Vault Path** - The path to your Obsidian vault for testing (e.g., `/Users/yourname/Documents/MyVault`)

-## Planning and Preparation

-Before you begin, it's a good idea to have a plan for tracking your progress.
-You can create a simple checklist or a more detailed project plan.
-Make sure you have gathered all the information listed in the "Prerequisites" section above.

 ## Step-by-Step Setup

+### 0. Set up a system to track your progress

+There are many steps!
+Make a checklist for yourself to track your progress.
+Include every single step and substep in your checklist to ensure you don't miss anything.

 ### 1. Initialize Project Structure